The New Minimal Supersymmetric GUT : Spectra, RG analysis and fitting formulae: Discussion and Outlook

-We also gave complete formulae for the fermion masses and baryon violating effective superpotential in the NMSGUT, including very lengthy analytic expressions for the Higgs fractions ($\alpha_i,\bar\alpha_i$) which are determined by the GUT parameters(after a fine tuning) and are crucial ingredients of both the masses and the $d=5$ B-violation.
-We illustrated some aspects of their use when examining the realizability of a generic fit within the NMSGUT with real parameters by taking the proof of principle fit of\cite{grimus2} as as an example.
-However we note again that much remains to be done to properly map out the space of fermion fits in which the fit of \cite{grimus2} represents only an isolated point of no particular sanctity.
-Indeed, if the semi-realistic fits we found in \cite{msgreb} using a quite different method based on an expansion around the 2-3 generation core of the fermion hierarchy extend to the realistic case with CP violation, we expect the new fits to be distinct from those found in \cite{grimus2} and have much smaller values of \boot couplings.
-This distinction would then have important phenomenological implications since it would lead to much lower right handed neutrino masses ; as indeed is required in many Leptogenisis scenarios.
+We gave complete formulae for the fermion masses and baryon violating effective superpotential in the NMSGUT, including lengthy analytic expressions for the Higgs fractions ($\alpha_i,\bar\alpha_i$) which are determined by the GUT parameters(after a fine tuning) and are crucial ingredients of both the masses and the $d=5$ B-violation.
+In the next papers of this series we use the suite of formulae given here to find fits of the fermion data and calculate the corresponding B-violation rates.

-In consequence of the lowered rates for $d=5$ processes which long represented the main hope for detection of Baryon decay and for falsifying Susy GUT models, it may not be possible to detect such decays, at least in the foreseeable future.
-In that case Lepton Flavour violation\cite{barbie}will remain the only arena where this theory has predictions that may be testable in the near term.

-In sum, the NMSGUT having inherited the strengths of its parent is revealing new virtues that illuminate what was mysterious in the MSGUT and promise to carry the slow caravan of Grand unification not only across the Grand Desert that was its first horizon but across threshold jungles beyond that first horizon up into the rarefied heights where gauge forces and gravity meld into their primordial pleromal\cite{tas} unity.
+In sum, the NMSGUT having inherited the strengths of its parent is revealing new virtues as well as new weaknesses and, while threatening still to plunge into the yawning crevasse of falsification, yet promises to carry the long winding caravan of Grand Unification not only across the Grand Desert that set its first horizons but across threshold jungles beyond that first horizon up into the rarefied heights where gauge forces and gravity meld into their primordial pleromal\cite{tas} unity.